 People ran and screamed like a pissed-off ant colony realizing its home was being crushed.

-Local firefighting capabilities were fully utilized, and it was obvious there was no hope for much of the old structures.
+Local firefighting capabilities were fully utilized, and it was obvious there was no hope for most of the old structures.
 The island burned, and the five thousand distraught European Union inhabitants looked to one another for direction.

 “How does this happen?” asked Rémy, in French, to Beatrice and Leon, who were now gathered together.
 “How long have we lived here?
 Our fathers?
 How is it our homes are aflame?
 All of them!”

 The relationship among the three was strong.
 Rémy’s wife died of cancer years earlier, and all he had left was his friendships and his delicatessen.
-Beatrice and Leon would always point tourists to Rémy’s shop, when tourists staying at the B&B asked where they could get good French wine, made-in-France cheese, curried meats, and the like.
+Beatrice and Leon would always point tourists to Rémy’s shop when tourists staying at the B&B asked where they could get good French wine, made-in-France cheese, curried meats, and the like.

 Abruptly, over the already-deafening sound of the massive fire, the thunderous clap of helicopters approaching could be heard.
 The wind from their blades provided temporary relief from the heat.
 It wasn’t until the helicopters came that the residents realized how hot, or how loud, it was.
-Rémy looked up and noticed three white and red Canadian Coast Guard choppers land in a clearing, only a short distance away from other frantic residents.
+Rémy looked up and noticed three white and red Canadian Coast Guard choppers land in a clearing, only a short distance from other frantic residents.
 Once assembled, the Coastguardsmen joined the local crews, who were now performing crowd control, as the hysteria from watching their houses burn boiled in all of their blood.